jmkristian/AREDN-dnsmore/server/README.md

 ```bash
 sudo ./addzone <zone> # <zone> is the DNS name of the zone.
 ```
+This configures a simple primary zone.
+You might want to customize it.

 Use the RFC-2136 protocol to update records.
 The addzone script creates a key that can be used to update anything in the zone.
 Give that key to the owner of the zone.
 If needed, you can create keys